umer-sheikh/bird-whisperer/README.md

 </br>

 ## Dataset :page_with_curl:
-We have performed experiments on the bird calls classification dataset: [BirdCLEF 2023](https://www.kaggle.com/competitions/birdclef-2023).
+We have performed experiments on the bird call classification dataset: [BirdCLEF 2023](https://www.kaggle.com/competitions/birdclef-2023).

 We provide instructions for downloading and processing the dataset used by our method in the [DATASET.md](/birdclef-preprocess/DATASET.md).